n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Pushover/README.md

 9. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you will notice that the node sends a notification to a device with the weather update, which was sent by the previous node.
+In the screenshot below, you will notice that the node sends a notification to a device with the weather update.

 ![Using the Pushover node to send weather updates via SMS](./Pushover_node.png)